cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/distributions/UniformDistr.rst

 .. java:method:: @Override public double sample()
    :outertype: UniformDistr

-sample
-^^^^^^

-.. java:method:: public static double sample(Random rd, double min, double max)
-   :outertype: UniformDistr

-   Generates a new pseudo random number based on the generator and values provided as parameters.

-   :param rd: the random number generator
-   :param min: the minimum value
-   :param max: the maximum value
-   :return: the next random number in the sequence

 setApplyAntitheticVariates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. java:method:: public UniformDistr setApplyAntitheticVariates(boolean applyAntitheticVariates)
    :outertype: UniformDistr

-   Indicates if the pseudo random number generator (PRNG) applies the \ `Antithetic Variates Technique <https://en.wikipedia.org/wiki/Antithetic_variates>`_\  in order to reduce variance of experiments using the generated numbers.
+   Indicates if the Pseudo-Random Number Generator (RNG) applies the \ `Antithetic Variates Technique <https://en.wikipedia.org/wiki/Antithetic_variates>`_\  in order to reduce variance of experiments using the generated numbers.

    :param applyAntitheticVariates: true if the technique is to be applied, false otherwise